NUS-HPC-AI-Lab/InfoBatch/README.md

 ```

 ## Other experiments
-Code of other experiments will be released in the following month (Before the End of Aug 2023).
+The code of other experiments will be released in the following months.
-Hyperparameters not included in main text will also be released in appendix.
+Hyperparameters not included in main text will also be released in the appendix.

 ## Citation